liferay/liferay-blade-cli/extensions/README.md

 The way to "override" existing commands can be see here in the example: https://github.com/liferay/liferay-blade-cli/tree/master/extensions/sample-profile/src/main/java/com/liferay/extensions/sample/profile

-Here we have a "new" command that is only availble in this profile and also an "overridden" command that overrides an existing blade command just for this profle.
+Here we have a "new" command that is only available in this profile and also an "overridden" command that overrides an existing blade command just for this profile.

 The way that a "profile" is set, so that blade knows which profile is active depends on the following file in the base of your Liferay workspace